nmsa/tma-framework-k/development/ceph/README.md

 ```sh
 mkfs.ext4 "Output of the previous command"
 ```
 In order to MySQL pod be able to connect with its image, we have to unmap it.
-To do that, run the following commands:
+To do that, run the following command:
 ```sh
 rbd unmap tma_k_db_mysql
 ```